Homelessness in the San Francisco Bay Area: Healthcare

-Persons with prior physical or mental health issues are more likely to become homeless.
-Homelessness in turn worsens homeless people's mental health and decreases their access to therapy.
-"Individuals and families who have lost a safe place of residence are vulnerable to physical threats such as exposure and violence, and the psychosocial threats related to high stress associated with mental health problems and substance abuse."
-Homelessness has additional negative consequences within the Bay Area such as risky sex, urination and defecation in public areas and on the streets, use of emergency room visits as a way to get housed, and health problems.
-Stigma impacts the fates of homeless people by making them to be an "other" which in turn strengthens power dynamics.
-Structural forces are then obscured by the stigma.
-Many shelters have tried to address mental health issues; however, due to limited trained staff, they can do very little to treat mentally ill homeless people.
-Furthermore, many homeless and mentally ill people are resistant to intervention from clinicians, due to previous bad encounters.
+Homelessness has additional negative consequences within the Bay Area such as risky sex, urination, and defecation in public areas and on the streets, use of emergency room visits as a way to get housed, and health problems.

-Approximately 20% of the patients who end up in Bay Area emergency rooms are homeless or have been housing insecure in the previous two months, and 13.8% were living in homeless shelters or on the streets.
+Approximately 20% of the patients who end up in the Bay Area emergency rooms are homeless or have been housing insecure in the previous two months, and 13.8% were living in homeless shelters or on the streets.
 In the past 12 months, 15.5% of them had spent a night in a shelter, 30.5% had previously been homeless, 25.4% were at risk of becoming homeless in the next two months, and 9.1% had been evicted in the past year.
 Homeless people are prone to a much higher rate of visiting the emergency department due to mental health issues.
 Reported obstacles in treating mental health like supportive housing has impacted the healthcare cost and usage.